 If your flooring is fitted with underfloor heating, please note that rugs or mats placed on top of the floor may function as heat accumulators and increase the floor surface temperature more than the maximum surface temperature recommended (22 ºC).

-The surface of our Corka Floating floors is waterproof assuring that the structural integrity of the floor plank will not be significantly diminished by non prolonged exposure to water, as long as a polyurethane sealant is maintained around the edges of the floor and on expansion joints, to prevent water penetrating underneath the planks..
+The surface of our Corka Click plank floors is water-resistant (for Corka Parquet and Black and White Corka gluedown tiles additional on-site finishing may be required to achieve water-resistance - see installation instructions for details).
+To assure that the structural integrity of Corka Click planks will not be diminished by exposure to water, polyurethane sealant should be maintained around the edges of the floor and on expansion joints, to prevent water penetrating underneath the planks.
 This can effect dimensional stability.
 When prolonged and excessive moisture accumulates in buildings or on building materials, mould and/or mildew growth can occur.
 Damage resulting from mould & mildew growth due to prolonged exposure to water or moisture is not covered by our warranty.

 Corka flooring is not recommended for outdoor installation or use in persistently wet and damp areas such as saunas, swimming baths or similar.